Fight CPS – Lawyers For Those Who Need Defense Against Child Protective Services

 How will CPS determine whether to take my kids?

 In most cases, an investigation will stem from accusations or a conviction of child abuse, neglect, or sex crimes.
 If the investigators determine that a child has in fact been abused or neglected, they can remove the child from the home to be placed in temporary custody or foster care, and recommend the termination of parental rights.
 Having an experienced attorney help you make sure that the facts of your case are fully and accurately evaluated in an unbiased way can have a significant impact in the outcome of your CPS investigation.

 What should I do now?

-Whether you have been accused, charged, or CPS has already taken your children, you need to contact us immediately.
+Whether you have been accused, charged, or CPS has already taken your children, you need to contact us immediately for a free consultation.
 CPS cases move very quickly in their early stages and there are important rights that are frequently not fully explained in preliminary proceedings which can be permanently waived if they are not asserted.
-Proper investigation and aggressive advocacy are crucial when taking on CPS cases.
-The sooner you get in touch with us, the sooner we can begin tailoring a legal strategy to your situation.
+Proper investigation and aggressive advocacy are crucial when taking on a Child Protective Services case.
+The sooner you get in touch with us, the sooner we can begin tailoring a legal strategy to your CPS situation.